The American Constitution - HIS 303

 wife so they could take further steps to protect their daughter.

-the cognitive problems she had, and didnt have any idea that continuing to tell
+and the cognitive problems she had, and didnt have any idea that continuing to tell

 stories and lies about the real sexual abuser, by blaming other males she knew, would get